ScriptBasic/WinPBX/docs/COleDateTime Class.md

 # <a name="Constructors1"></a>Constructors (COleDateTime)

-All these constructors create new **COleDateTime** objects initialized to the specified value.
+Create new **COleDateTime** objects initialized to the specified value.

 ```
 CONSTRUCTOR COleDateTime